EyeSift

 Can EyeSift detect Microsoft Copilot-generated press releases?

-Yes.
-EyeSift specifically identifies Microsoft Copilot output patterns in press releases by analyzing perplexity, burstiness, and linguistic signatures characteristic of Microsoft Copilot's GPT-4 based model.
+EyeSift screens for Microsoft Copilot output patterns in press releases by analyzing perplexity, burstiness, and linguistic signatures associated with Microsoft Copilot's Microsoft 365 Copilot model.
+The result should be treated as a review signal, not as standalone proof.

 How is detecting Microsoft Copilot press releases different from other AI content?